 Can Fruit Trees Recover From Aphids?

 Fruit trees can recover from aphids if you catch them in time and apply a proper solution.
-If aphids are allowed to multiply on fruit trees for one month or more, they can cause enough damage to stunt or kill the tree.
+If aphids are allowed to multiply on fruit trees for a month or more, they can cause enough damage to stunt or kill the tree.
 For best results, check your fruit tree’s leaves for any signs of aphids such as curling or dots.

 While a small number of aphids won’t harm the fruit tree, they can multiply quickly and overwhelm it, especially if it’s a younger tree.
-For best results, check your fruit tree every 1-2 weeks for any signs of aphids.
+For best results, check your fruit trees every 1-2 weeks for any signs of aphids.